 You need a team who is capable and knowledgeable, but also affordable, friendly, and approachable.

-It’s important to choose an agency that not only meets this criteria, but also uses technology that is up-to-date, and follow industry standards and design trends.
+It’s important to choose an agency that not only meets these criteria, but also uses technology that is up-to-date, and follow industry standards and design trends.

 How To Choose a Web Design Agency for Your Non-profit